42ABC/PDS_local/readme.txt

-This is the README for the source code associated with the paper "New Strongly Regular Graphs Found via Local Search for Partial Difference Sets," by Andrew Brady, which has been submitted for publication.
-The preprint is available on arXiV here: https://arxiv.org/abs/2406.09550.
+This is the README for the source code associated with the paper "New Strongly Regular Graphs Found via Local Search for Partial Difference Sets," by Andrew Brady, which has been published in the Electronic Journal for Combinatorics (Volume 32, Issue 1, 2025) (doi.org/10.37236/13296).

 For the PDSs in a cleaner form, see the results folder.